 However, their herding instincts are just as prominent.
-When used as herders (usually of cattle and hogs), Catahoulas use antagonization and intimidation to manage their herds, a technique that differs from the constant patrolling methods of other herders like Border Collies and sheepdogs.
-Whether they’re used for hunting or herding, the true test of purity in a Catahoula is its working instinct.
+When used as herders (herding dogs usually of cattle and hogs), Catahoulas use a natural prey drive, antagonization and intimidation to manage their herds, a technique that differs from the constant patrolling methods of other herders like Border Collies and sheepdogs.
+Whether they're used for hunting or herding, the true test of purity in a Catahoula is its working instinct.

 READ MORE: How to Teach Your Kids to Interact with Dogs

 The Catahoula coat color can range from merle to brindle with brown or tan, to solid colors, like white.
-One of the most discerning features of a Catahoula are its blue eyes!
+Despite all of the different colors, one of the most discerning features of a Catahoula is its blue eyes!
 Health problems include hip dysplasia, like most big dogs, and they are prone to deafness when crossbreeding white or merle Catahoulas.